You Earned a Ticket!

 hero image

-California's initiative process enables voters to directly change the state's constitution.
-Few voter actions have affected public education more than two such initiatives, Proposition 13 and Proposition 98.
+In California, voters can directly change the state's constitution by passing an initiative.
+Two voter actions have affected public education deeply: Proposition 13 (1978) and Proposition 98 (1988).

 How did Proposition 13 happen?